dawei-wang/event-notifications/en-high-availability.md

 {:download: .download}
 {:term: .term}

 # High availability and disaster recovery for {{site.data.keyword.en_short}}
 {: #en-ha}

 {{site.data.keyword.en_short}} service is a highly available, regional service that runs in multiple zones.

-In each supported multizone region, every zone has its own {{site.data.keyword.Bluemix_notm}} Kubernetes service cluster with several worker nodes.
+In each supported multizone region, every zone has its own {{site.data.keyword.cloud_notm}} Kubernetes service cluster with several worker nodes.
 Each worker node runs several instances of {{site.data.keyword.en_short}} service components.
 Each region is fronted by a global load balancer and a web application firewall.
 {: shortdesc}

 {{site.data.keyword.en_short}} service persists tenant data in a highly available database.
 A single regional database stores data of all the {{site.data.keyword.en_short}} tenants in that particular region.
 The data is stored across multiple zones in each region.
 Data that is stored in the {{site.data.keyword.en_short}} service is encrypted and persisted in a database cluster that is spread across availability zones.
 All databases connections use TLS/SSL encryption for data in transit.